PatrickLa98/Practice_Simulation_CE/README.md

-Learning simulation modelling by replicating results in simulation-based paper, mainly focusing on cultural evolution paper.
+In this repository I practice simulation modelling by replicating the results of simulation-based paper, mainly focusing on cultural evolution paper.